 Things to Consider

-- The length of time you and your spouse have lived in the Islands and what implication that has on your term limit and applications for Permanent Residency, or the Right to be Caymanian.
+- The length of time you and your spouse or civil partner have lived in the Islands and what implication that has on your term limit and applications for Permanent Residency or the Right to be Caymanian.

 - If you qualify, you can seek Permanent Residence in your own right when you have been in Cayman for at least eight years.
 Further, if your spouse or civil partner is (or has become) a Caymanian, you can apply to be Caymanian when you have been married to, or in a civil partnership with, the person for seven years (whether or not the seven years have been spent in Cayman), subject to cohabitation requirements.